• Free shipping on all orders

 woman brushing the Persian cat

 The Persian Cat is a gentle and loving companion that has become a popular household pet.
-These cats are known for their long, beautiful coats that are soft to touch.
+These cats are known for their long, beautiful coats that are soft to the touch.
 Unsurprisingly, it takes some work to maintain their coats.

 Persians require more extensive grooming than short-haired cats.
 However, the process is manageable and relatively easy as long as you remain consistent with grooming.
 We’ll show you how to get a good grooming routine established for your Persian.